aymen-Dahmoun/mustathmir_prototype/README.md

 # 💼 Mustathmir

-**Mustathmir** is a mobile application built with **React Native (Expo)** and powered by **Supabase**.
-It connects **investors** with **business owners**, enabling both parties to explore opportunities, communicate, and build meaningful partnerships.
-With role-based access, users are shown personalized content and actions based on whether they are an investor or a business owner.

-# 💼 Mustathmir

 **Mustathmir** is a role-based mobile application built with **React Native (Expo)** and powered by **Supabase**.
 It bridges the gap between **investors** and **business owners**, allowing both parties to connect, message, and collaborate.

 Users are assigned a **role** during registration (Investor or Business Owner), and the app customizes their experience based on that role — from the dashboard to the interaction options.